OpenNebula/docs/source/overview/opennebula_concepts/opennebula_overview.rst

 * **OneGate**: The OneGate server allows Virtual Machines to pull and push information from/to OpenNebula, enabling users and admins to gather metrics, detect problems in their applications, and trigger OneFlow elasticity rules from inside the VMs.
 It’s a dedicated daemon installed by default as part of the Single Front-end Installation, but can be deployed independently on a different machine.

-* **OneGate/Proxy**: The OneGate/Proxy service is a simple TCP proxy solution that can be used to improve security for the OneGates endpoint, and which users can enable on hypervisor Nodes.
-Using this service avoids the need to expose the OneGate server on a public IP address in certain environments; furthermore, it greatly simplifies protecting the traffic to and from OneGate with a VPN solution.

 These are OpenNebula’s system interfaces:

 * **Sunstone**: OpenNebula’s next-generation Graphical User Interface (WebUI) intended for both end-users and administrators to easily manage all OpenNebula resources and perform typical operations.
 It’s a dedicated daemon installed by default as part of the Single Front-end Installation, but can be deployed independently on a different machine.